Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

 1. Find the “sp_getBCSComplianceDetails.sql” file in this repo (..azure-health-data-services-samples/samples/Analytics Visualization/scripts/sql/Stored_Procedure)

-2. Open the “Microsoft SQL Server Management Studio”, Connect to your database server using "Serverless SQL endpoint".
+2. Open  “Microsoft SQL Server Management Studio”, and connect to your database server using "Serverless SQL endpoint".
-Serverless SQL endpoint can be found in Synapse Workspace as highlighted below:
+The Serverless SQL endpoint can be found in Synapse Workspace as highlighted below:

 ![image](https://user-images.githubusercontent.com/116351573/209016888-8836d4e6-59bd-4eac-80a8-920233c13345.png)